Green Cadres: Interwar period

 The October–November 1918 unrest in Croatia-Slavonia as well as in Bosnia and Herzegovina limited the options available to the National Council in Zagreb, and destined the State of Slovenes, Croats and Serbs to failure.
 The National Council could not pacify the country on its own and saw the pillaging as likely causing further food shortages.
 Since local militias nominally under the National Council command could not or would not perform the task, there was no other option available other than to invite the Royal Serbian Army to intervene.
 This gave Serbia decisive advantage in the process of unification of the South Slavs and establishment of the Kingdom of Serbs, Croats and Slovenes.

 The Green Cadres reappeared in 1919 and 1920 in the Kingdom of Serbs, Croats and Slovenes and in Czechoslovakia in response to disappointment in reforms introduced by the new countries and to land seizures.
-There was some Green Cadres activity in parallel to a peasant revolt in Croatia-Slavonia and as a safe harbour for those avoiding conscription.
+There was some Green Cadres activity in parallel to the 1920 Croatian Peasant Rebellion in Croatia-Slavonia and as a safe harbour for those avoiding conscription.

 Second World War

 At the time of the Second World War, the Green Cadres were used as the name of a number of resistance groups in homage to the original Green Cadres.
-In 1938, throughout the Sudeten crisis, there were pro-Nazi Bohemian Germans avoiding draft to the Czechoslovak Army, calling themselves Greed Cadres.
+In 1938, throughout the Sudeten crisis, there were pro-Nazi Bohemian Germans avoiding draft to the Czechoslovak Army, calling themselves Green Cadres.
 In 1942, one of the first groups of partisans in the Protectorate of Bohemia and Moravia, operating in the Hostýn-Vsetín Mountains, adopted the name Green Cadre.
 Carinthian Slovenes formed a Green Cadres partisan group in the Karawanks range, while Šarh reemerged as a resistance leader of the Yugoslav Partisans.
 In Bosnia and Herzegovina, the Green Cadres were established as a paramilitary organisation with changing wartime allegiances; its activities continued until the 1950 Cazin rebellion.